fuyekai1-ui/kmmobi-website/DOMAIN_SETUP.md

 - Domain not resolving: wait for DNS propagation; verify records
 - No HTTPS toggle: wait ~5–30 minutes after saving the custom domain
 - CSS/JS not loading: check relative paths and file names
-- Wrong domain in CNAME: ensure it matches exactly `www.kmmobi.net`
+- Wrong domain in CNAME: ensure it matches exactly `www.kmmobi.cn`

 ---
 Tip: Keep only one custom domain (www) in CNAME.
-Use A records for apex to support `kmmobi.net` → `www.kmmobi.net` redirect.
+Use A records for apex to support `kmmobi.cn` together with `www.kmmobi.cn`.